Matcha: The Green Tea That Does it All

 I love how educational Encha Organic Matcha’s website is and how they offer a variety of grades to provide the type of experience each customer would want:

 If you want to cook or bake with matcha, there is a culinary-grade which offers even more savings!
+All three types are found here.

 We leave town for a few days this week and I'm for sure taking my latte-grade travel sizes along!
 Since we aren't bringing a blender, our handheld frother will come in handy for matcha-mornings at the hotel.